seud0nym/tch-gui-unhide/utilities/README.md

 - Disable or enable WPS on non-Guest and non-Backhaul SSIDs
 - Configure the opkg package manager so that you can install additional packages on the device
 - Stop and disable all services associated with optional features for a minimal memory configuration
+- Protect against loss of root when doing a factory reset, by preserving the password files and dropbear (SSH) configuration

 It does NOT remove the hidden BH-xxxxxx SSID from the DJA0230 or DJA0231, as this is not related to Telstra AIR.
 It is the wireless backhaul for EasyMesh.
 ```